-This playbook is a structured approach to year one: how to move from "I have an idea" to "I have sustainable revenue" using Rork.
+This roadmap breaks the first year into four phases, with my own missteps folded into the reasoning: how to move from "I have an idea" to "I have revenue" using Rork.

 Phase 0: Idea Validation (Weeks 1–2)